Brīvā Latvija (1943–44)

 Brīvā Latvija.
 Latvju Raksti (Free Latvia.
 Latvian Writings) was the name of an underground, anti-German resistance newspaper in Nazi-occupied Latvia during World War II.
 Its first four issues appeared under the title Vēstījums (Message).
 The newspaper's editor and principal author was the Latvian fascist Gustavs Celmiņš.
-When the newspaper and its distribution networks were uncovered were discovered by the Gestapo, Celmiņš and others were arrested and sent to prison or concentration camps.
+When the newspaper and its distribution networks were uncovered by the Gestapo, Celmiņš and others were arrested and sent to prison or concentration camps.